China vs India vs Pakistan: Best Sourcing Country (2026)

 Polyester activewear

 China is the structural winner.
-Roughly 65% of global synthetic apparel ships out of China (UN Comtrade, 2024), with a GRS-certified base of 6,800+ sites (Textile Exchange, 2024).
+The large majority of global synthetic apparel is produced in China, backed by one of the deepest GRS-certified manufacturing bases of any country (Textile Exchange, 2024).
 FOB on recycled polyester tops: $6.40-$8.90.
 Verify GRS scope certificates on the public registry before sampling.

 Organic cotton (GOTS)